Strategies to Reduce Your Board Meeting Workload

-Have you wondered how public citizens can view records and documents online without having to call in with a request? iCompass’s Records Management program is designed to help the general public locate and retrieve municipal documents quickly and easily right from a transparency portal that integrates seamlessly with the municipality’s website.
+Have you wondered how public citizens can view records and documents online without having to call in with a request? iCompass’s transparency portal integrates seamlessly with the municipality’s website.
 This alleviates much of the board members’ worry over openness and transparency.

 Our survey also indicated that a large number of our respondents were concerned about employee turnover.
 The results showed that municipal governments expected a 66% turnover of their staffs within the next 10 years, due to retirements.
 This is a large amount of institutional knowledge that will be walking through the exit doors for the final time.

-Cloud-based solutions like AgendaFree, the Transparency Portal and Records Management will live on long after retirees begin enjoying their senior years.
+Cloud-based solutions like the Transparency Portal will live on long after retirees begin enjoying their senior years.
 These programs will be the training ground for the next generation of municipal employees.

 Elected officials perform best when they are well-rested and worry-free.
-Whether you’re worried about agenda preparation, budgeting, transparency and openness, records management or something else, contact iCompass for the best electronic solutions for municipal governments.
+Whether you’re worried about agenda preparation, budgeting, transparency and openness or something else, contact iCompass for the best electronic solutions for municipal governments.